teodorstelian/Football-Simulator/README.md

 -----
 - Run the main.py
 - Select your choice:
-1. Press 1 to Simulate a league then choose that league
+1. Press 1 to simulate a whole season - To be Added
+2. Press 2 to simulate a chosen league
+3. Press 3 to simulate a chosen cup - To be Added
+4. Press 4 to play a european cup
-2. Press 2 if you want to see the best teams in a specific league
+5. Press 5 to see the best teams in a specific league
-3. Press 3 to see the stats of a specific team
+6. Press 6 to see the stats of a specific team
-4. Press 4 to play an european cup